nicolasochem/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 ```

-## Step 3) Sign the signing message with your account private key
+### Step 3.
+Sign the signing message

-Sign the hashed raw transaction bytes with [Ed25519][ed25519]
+Sign the signing message with account private key.
+Shown below is the code that signs the hashed raw transaction bytes with [Ed25519][ed25519].

 ```typescript
 import * as Nacl from "tweetnacl";